 - Obtaining a minimum number of hours of experience.

-Number three is the trickiest and if you are either in school now or a new graduate (i.e. licensed less than one year) you will need to read the hour requirements carefully.
+*It’s important to note that if you are either in school now or a new graduate you should review the hour requirements carefully.
 Make sure to check the requirements of the state you’re applying to—as mentioned before, they change depending on the state!

 How do I obtain a pharmacist license?